Human resources for health

 - Page not found

-“Health systems can only function with health workers; improving health service coverage and realizing the right to the enjoyment of the highest attainable standard of health is dependent on their availability, accessibility, acceptability and quality”
+“Health systems can only function with health workers; improving health service coverage and realizing the right to the enjoyment of the highest attainable standard of health is dependent on their availability, accessibility, acceptability and quality”. i

 Many countries face difficulties in the education, deployment, retention, and performance of their health workforce.
-Health priorities aiming for Universal Health Coverage will remain aspirational unless accompanied by strategies aiming to strengthen health workforces.
+Health priorities aiming for universal health coverage (UHC) will remain aspirational unless accompanied by strategies aiming to strengthen health workforces.
 A knowledgeable, skilled and motivated health workforce is critical for reaching national goals.
-Strengthening Human Resources are, therefore, a fundamental part of the effort to build resilient and sustainable systems for health.
+Strengthening human resources is, therefore, a fundamental part of the effort to build resilient and sustainable systems for health.

-UNDP works closely with WHO to build national capacity to aim for sufficient staffing and skill levels; adequate structures, roles and responsibilities; plans for addressing human resource gaps; effective staff retention and staff development strategies.
+UNDP works closely with WHO to build national capacity to aim for: sufficient staffing and skill levels; adequate structures, roles and responsibilities; plans for addressing human resource gaps; and effective staff retention and staff development strategies.

 - Strengthening capacity for effective policy-making governing human resources.